These beauties are best in class.

 If you’re exploring the shores of Lake Erie, make sure to visit Port Stanley’s Main Beach.
 The soft sand, warm water, lifeguards and nearby eateries make this a great place to take the kids.
 For people using wheelchairs, there’s a boardwalk, accessible washrooms, and even a beach wheelchair on loan.
 For the sporty type, beach volleyball is popular here.
 If you’re looking for drama, Port Stanley Festival Theatre offers everything from comedy to musical theatre.
 At the end of your fun-filled day you can find plenty of historic B&Bs, elegant harbourside inns and cozy cottages.

-Far away from the hustle and bustle of busier beaches is the newest blue flag beach in Ontario's Southwest, Port Glasgow.
+Far away from the hustle and bustle of busier beaches in Ontario's Southwest is Port Glasgow.
 Located right next to the Port Glasgow Yacht Club & Marina on the north shores of Lake Erie, this beach is a hidden gem that is enclosed by trees, creating a private, tranquil atmosphere.
 With its proximity to boat charters, a fishing pier, and Elgin’s beautiful sandy shoreline, there’s something for the whole family to enjoy at this world-class beach.
-While you’re there, head over to the Arts & Cookery Bank to enjoy photographic exhibits, hands-on cooking experiences, or just sit and relax on the deck overlooking a Carolinian teaching garden.

 The Blue Flag communities in Ontario’s Southwest offer so many activities, adventures and areas to explore!
 Planning your next vacation?
 Find a Blue Flag community near you – your beach vacation is closer than you think!